The best iPhone you can buy in 2021

 The biggest drawback is the old style screen which uses an LCD panel instead of an OLED one.
 But don't let that turn you away, the screen still looks good in everyday use.
 Like the iPhone 12, if you have an extra $50 in your budget, I recommend getting the 128GB version.

 On the inside, the SE has the same A13 processor as the iPhone 11 which gives the 2017 camera hardware a 2020 injection of Apple's computational photography magic.
 The SE supports 4G and is the only phone on this list that has the classic iPhone design.
-But with the added ability to run the latest version of iOS and apps its just as relevant as ever.
+But with the ability to run the latest version of iOS, it's just as relevant as ever.

 Who said small phones don't exist in 2021?
 The iPhone 12 Mini ($729 unlocked, $699 on a carrier plan) is brilliant because it has everything the iPhone 12 has -- it's just smaller.
 It has the same flat-sided design, support for 5G and OLED screen with support for HDR.
 The screen is covered with Apple's ceramic shield.
 The body has an IP68 rating for dust and water resistance and supports MagSafe wireless charging and accessories.
 It has the same A14 Bionic processor, runs the same iOS 14 software and even has the same cameras.
 The iPhone 12 and 12 Mini are the same phone.
 But one is small and the other isn't.
 It was recognized as a CNET Editors Choice and is currently my daily driver.